graphery/grapper-doc/src/guide/in-depth/templating/expressions.md

 ## Destructuring in `g-for`

-In Graphane, you can use the `g-for` directive to loop over an array and generate SVG elements dynamically.
+In Grapper, you can use the `g-for` directive to loop over an array and generate SVG elements dynamically.
 With JavaScript destructuring, you can extract specific values from the array elements and use them within the SVG elements.